Reed Sorenson: 2009

 On January 8, 2009, Gillett Evernham Motorsports and Petty Holdings announced in principle to form a new NASCAR Sprint Cup team that will be co-owned by Richard Petty, Petty Holdings (owned by majority shareholder Boston Ventures), and Gillett Evernham Motorsports.
-The new car number will be No. 43 and will be driven by Sorenson.
+The new car number would be No. 43 and would be driven by Sorenson.
 It was announced on January 19, 2009, that with the merger of Gillett Evernham Motorsports and Petty Holdings the newly formed team will be known as Richard Petty Motorsports.

-Sorenson's 2009 season was wildly disappointing; he had only one top 10 (at the season-opening Daytona 500) and finished 29th in the season standings.
+Sorenson's 2009 season was wildly disappointing; he had only one top-ten (at the season-opening Daytona 500) and finished 29th in the season standings.
 On September 10, 2009, Richard Petty Motorsports and Yates Racing announced that they planned to merge in 2010, and Sorenson was not to be retained as part of the merger.
 A. J. Allmendinger took over the No. 43 following the season.

 2010

 Sorenson piloted the No. 32 Braun Racing Toyota Camry in a part-time schedule consisting of 23 Nationwide races for 2010.
 He was to share the ride with Brian Vickers, but after Vickers was diagnosed with blood clots in May and cannot race, Sorenson is to take over for the rest of Vickers' planned Nationwide starts.
-In mid-January, Braun Racing announced that Sorenson will drive a part-time Sprint Cup Series schedule.
+In mid-January, Braun Racing announced that Sorenson would drive a part-time Sprint Cup Series schedule.
 After failing to qualify for the Daytona 500, the team announced they will attempt the Kobalt Tools 500 in Atlanta, but decided to rather attempt the Samsung Mobile 500 in Texas, where Sorenson qualified 43rd and finished 39th.
 On June 16, Sorenson was hired by Team Red Bull as a substitute driver for car No. 83 and driver Brian Vickers.
-At the Coke Zero 400 at Daytona, Sorenson drove the No. 83 car to an eighth-place finish.
-It was the first top 10 for the team since Vickers was sidelined.
+At the Coke Zero 400 at Daytona, Sorenson drove the No. 83 car to an eighth place finish.
+It was the first top-ten for the team since Vickers was sidelined.